mihir787/case_study_one/case_study_one.md

 <img src="case_study_one_files/figure-html/Q7-1.png" style="display: block; margin: auto;" />

-The code above computes the correlation between IBU and IBV and displays it to the screen.
-Finally, a plot is drawn with IBU on the x-axis and ABV on the y-axis.

-Yes.
-As made apparent by the black line in the plot above there appears to be a linear relationship between the IBU and ABV of the beers in the data.
+As made apparent by the black line in the plot above there appears to be a moderate positive linear relationship between the IBU and ABV of the beers in the data.
 Further evidence is revealed by the correlation coefficient of .6706.

 ### Overall thoughts

-Reviewing the data, we discovered multiple data issues that required clean up and raised concern over the validity of the data.
+Reviewing the data, we discovered multiple issues that required clean up and raised concern over the quality control during entry of the data.
 We found incomplete city names, incorrect states, and misspelled names.
 To help subsequent studies in data gathering, we recommend database layer validations to help validate the uniqueness of beer and brewery data.
 We also recommend building a web application that can help collect and verify the data.
+In addition we recommend exploring the states that had fewer regional breweries for expansion into new distribution areas.